-- Blue Cross is a national charity that has many volunteering opportunities, including people to walk dogs at shelters.
+- Blue Cross is a national charity that always need volunteers to walk shelter dogs.

-- Positive dog training keeps dogs safe If you see a dog fight, use the ‘wheelbarrow method’ to each grab back legs of each dog to wheel away from each other in a circle, then separate to calm them down.
+- Positive dog training keeps dogs safe If you see a dog fight, use the ‘wheelbarrow method’ to each grab back legs of each dog to wheel away from each other in a circle, then separate to calm.

 - Check tide times (and beach bans) to avoid wasted journeys.
 Avoid tidal causeways or sinking mud (Weston-super-Mare, Morecambe, Holy Island).
-If used, ensure dog lifejackets are fitted correctly.
+If used, ensure dog lifejackets are fitted correctly and comfortable.

 - Throwing sticks can cause mouth injuries.
-Ensure dog balls/toys are the right size for a dog’s mouth.
+Ensure dogs are quality brands, the right size for a dog’s mouth.

-- If you see an unfamiliar dog heading to you, crouch diagonally and let it come to you.
+- If a dog is heading to you, crouch diagonally to let it come to you.
 If a dog goes for you, put something solid between you (don’t stare, scream or yell).
-Just slowly walk backwards or sideways, to avoid spooking.
+Slowly walk backwards or sideways.

-- Avoid walking (esp. small) dogs in open spaces, near hovering birds of prey.
+- Avoid walking (esp. small) dogs near hovering birds of prey.

 Follow the Countryside Code